 For example, if crying in the kitchen is the only way your child asks for food, it might be too hard for him if you’re trying to teach him to say ‘food’ or ‘hungry’.
 Instead, you could try working on skills that are just one step on from where he is right now – for example, reaching towards or pointing to the food that he wants.
 Once he starts reaching or pointing, you can work on getting eye contact.

-You can help your child develop these skills by praising her when she looks at you and by labelling items, such as ‘bickies’.
+You can help your child develop these skills by praising her when she looks at you and by labelling items, like ‘bickies’.

-If you’re looking at strategies and therapies to improve your child’s communication, knowing what level of communication your child is functioning at can help you choose the best way to move forward.
+Is your child communicating to ask for things?
+Is he asking for comfort or saying hello?
+Is he showing things to you, like his drawings or a plane in the sky?
+If you’re looking at strategies and therapies to improve your child’s communication, knowing what level of communication your child is using right now can help you choose the best way to move forward.

 Making the most of your child’s attempts to communicate

-- using short sentences – for example, ‘Put your shirt on.
-Now put your hat on’
+- Use short sentences – for example, ‘Shirt on.
+Hat on’.

-- using less mature language – for example, ‘Playdough is yucky in your mouth’
+- Use less mature language – for example, ‘Playdough is yucky in your mouth’.

-- exaggerating your tone of voice – for example, ‘Ouch, that water is VERY hot’
+- Exaggerate your tone of voice – for example, ‘Ouch, that water is VERY hot’.

-- giving encouragement and prompting your child to fill the gap when it’s his turn in a conversation – for example, ‘Look at that dog.
+- Encourage and prompt your child to fill the gap when it’s her turn in a conversation – for example, ‘Look at that dog.
 What colour is the dog?’

-- asking questions that need a reply from your child – for example, ‘Do you want a sausage?’
+- Ask questions that need a reply from your child – for example, ‘Do you want a sausage?’.
+If you know your child’s answer is yes, you can teach your child to nod his head in reply by modelling this for him.

-- making enough time during an activity to give your child the chance to respond
+- Make enough time for your child to respond to questions.